Kanjogera: Initial opposition and agreement with Ramsay

 After capturing state power, Kanjogera displayed a very determined character, and became the regent and later co-ruler of her son.
 Researcher Dantè Singiza summarized that her word was regarded as law, and no official decisions were made without her consent.
 At first, she led Rwanda alongside her brothers Kabare and Ruhinankiko.
 Seeking to consolidate her control, she put her relatives such as her nephews Rwidegembya, Rwubusisi, and Kayondo into important administrative positions and married her nieces Nyirakabuga, Kagisha, Kankazi, and her great-niece Mukaruhinda to her son.
 Lacking the old regalia and an official appointment, the Bega-led government relied mainly on terror and threats to cement its rule, quickly initiating the killings of actual or suspected critics.
-Critical rituals were removed and replaced by individuals loyal to the ruling Bega triumvirate.
+Critical ritualists were removed and replaced by individuals loyal to the ruling Bega triumvirate.

-However, her regime quickly faced heavy resistance from various groups, and Rwanda fell into a period of infighting and unrest.
+The Bega-led regime quickly faced heavy resistance from various groups, and Rwanda fell into a period of infighting and unrest.
 Nobles, ritualists, and commoners of many regions deemed Kanjogera's faction to be illegitimate usurpers.
 The new government was popularly dubbed Cyiimyamaboko ("It is force that rules"), and would keep this monicker for more than 15 years despite propaganda efforts by Yuhi V's supporters.
 Loyalists of Mibambwe IV Rutarindwa organized as rebels and murdered Kanjogera's older sister Nyamashaza at her residence in Buriza, triggering a brutal purge by the queen mother.
 Revolts broke out in various areas.

 Hans von Ramsay (photo, 1899) negotiated with the Rwandan court soon after Kanjogera's faction had seized power.

 Amidst this chaos, an opportunity arose for the new government when Schutztruppe officer Hans von Ramsay, a representative of German East Africa, arrived at the Rwandan royal court in March 1897.
 German officials claimed Rwanda as part of the German Empire's sphere of influence, and had been alarmed upon hearing of the Congo Free State's intrusion at Shangi.
 Furthermore, earlier German explorers and visitors had been impressed by the Rwandan monarchy and its seemingly tight grip on power; the Germans thus sought to cooperate with the traditional Rwandan hierarchy to control the region.
 Suspecting that a boy king like Yuhi V Musinga would not impress Ramsay and be susceptible to potential "mysterious forces the visitor could call into play", the ruling triumvirate selected Mpamarugamba, a court official, to pose as the king during a meeting.
 In the ensuing negotiations, Mpamarugamba was probably accompanied by Ruhinankiko.
 Kanjogera likely listened to and influenced the diplomatic talks from behind a screen, though she did not officially meet the German.